The Three Spires, the Wild Empress and the Bavarians

 They are nodding, the lady says one more time how old this church seems to be.

 ‘…but the spires of the three, the cathedral, the Holy Trinity and the Christchurch, stayed there despite all the bombing.
 People then came out of their refuges, and they saw the three spires upon the ruins, three shout of life upon the silent death, and they started to call them The Three Spires of Hope.
-You already saw the cathedral, the skeleton of the destroyed old one reaches a hand to the modern new one.
+You already saw the cathedral; the skeleton of the destroyed old one reaches a hand to the modern new one.
 The Christchurch was never restored, but the spire is still there.
-And this is the Holy Trinity, church of the city center, with lots of life and an active community.
+And this is the Holy Trinity, church of the city centre, with so much life and an active community.
 I joined the choir some weeks ago, this will be the first service where I sing.

 They fall silent, reflecting on what I said.
-Then I realize something.
+Then I realise something.
 There will be that Multicultural Big Lunch in the War Memorial Park today, and I chose my t-shirt for that…

 ‘Hey, look at my t-shirt with the German writing!
 You see?
 It says WILDE KAISERIN.
 Because you know, there is that skiing area in Austria, the Wilder Kaiser, and…